Find out about the survey requirements that are involved if you are building in close proximity to our sewer lines.

 If the final location and shape of the proposed building isn’t clear at the time of the feature survey, the surveyor should include the following notation to ensure the designer is aware of these requirements:

-- "If the proposed building is less than 3 metres off the sewer main, the Water Corporation may require a surveyed location of the sewer main prior to approval of the building application".
+- "If the proposed building is less than 3m off the sewer main, Water Corporation may require a surveyed location of the sewer main prior to approval of the building application".